 In 1911, a beautiful and large new sanctuary was completed at the corner of 11th Street and Wayne Avenue.
 In 1942, the Youth Building to the west of the sanctuary was erected.
 The Youth Building was renovated and additions made to the structures, connecting the Youth Building and the Sanctuary in 1960.
 In 1972, the sanctuary was renovated and an organ installed.

 On May 3, 1983, workmen were burning paint off the cornice of the sanctuary when a spark started a fire.
 The old, dry attic wood caused the fire to spread quickly destroying the whole sanctuary wing.
 Rebuilding started in 1984.
 The first worship service held in the new sanctuary was on August 31, 1986, and the whole facility was dedicated to the Glory of God on October 12, 1986.

 The current sanctuary organ is a three manual mechanical action (tracker) instrument, and was originally build by Woodberry and Harris of Boston in 1893 for St. John’s Roman Catholic Church, Providence, RI.
 The organ remained in use there until the 1950’s, when due to poor or negligent maintenance, it became unplayable.
 The Andover Organ Company restored the superb 19th Century mechanical action organ.
 It is the third largest tracker organ in Virginia and the largest of its age in the state.

-In 2007, the church expanded to three services on Sunday morning to include a new contemporary worship time called The Table.
-Remodeling of the Upper Room was completed within the next year.
 The organ was refurbished in 2010, and the sanctuary remodeled to include a new and improved choir loft.